Distribution

 Done Deal Digital LLC · June 5, 2026

-There are roughly 1.6 million incarcerated people in the United States who buy and listen to music — on tablets and kiosks inside their facilities — and almost no independent artist is reaching them.
+There are nearly two million incarcerated people in the United States who buy and listen to music — on tablets and kiosks inside their facilities — and almost no independent artist is reaching them.
 It's one of the last real markets in music with a paying audience and barely any competition.
 If you've ever wondered how to sell your music in prisons, this is the plain-English breakdown.

 A market nobody's serving